-Bergmite has made its long-awaited debut in Pokemon Go, meaning Trainers can also get its evolution Avalugg – but is it any good?
+Bergmite made its long-awaited debut in Pokemon Go in 2021, which meant Trainers could also get its evolution Avalugg.
+But is it any good?
 And what is its best moveset?
 Let’s find out.

 Below, we’re going to look at each of Avalugg’s potential moves and figure out whether it’s got a place in Pokemon Go’s PvE or PvP meta.

 The best PvP moveset for Avalugg in Pokemon Go is Ice Fang as a Fast Move paired with Body Slam and Avalanche as Charged Moves.

 Avalugg only has two potential Fast Moves to choose from, but Ice Fang is the clear winner: It deals the same amount of damage (8.0 DPS) as Crunch but generates more energy (5.0 EPS) and has the added bonus of STAB.
 Make sure you have it.

 When it comes to Charged Moves, Avalugg benefits from having access to Body Slam, a low-cost attack that’s great for taking out shields with fairly neutral Normal-type coverage.
 Go with Avalanche as a secondary attack for some impressive STAB damage.

 Not to mention, Avalanche also has the highest DPE among its available Charged Moves.

 Avalugg has a surprisingly good range of moves in Pokemon Go, with two potential Fast Moves and five potential Charged Moves including ranging from Ice to Dark and even Psychic.